 If you think that you have a skin infection, consult your doctor or healthcare provider as soon as possible.
 Early treatment can help prevent the infection from getting worse.
-Be sure to follow directions from your doctor or healthcare provider closely, even when you start to feel better.
-Not taking all of your medications leads to stronger, antibiotic-resistant bacteria.
+Be sure to follow

 If my doctor or healthcare provider has told me that I have a Staph/MRSA skin infection, what can I do to keep others from getting infected?